 Create button, we will generate a Stack image for you.
-This can take a minute or longer, depending on the size of the Stack image.
-You do not need to wait on this screen while the Stack is created, so feel free to continue to other parts of Codio.
-The source project will not be fully usuable until the stack has been created
+This can take a few minutes, depending on the size of the Stack image.
+You do not need to remain on this screen while the Stack is created, so feel free to continue to other parts of Codio.
+The source project will not be accessible until the stack has been created.

-The first thing you will need to specify is the Codio project that you want to use for your Stack blueprint.
+- Stack Blueprint: you should specify is the Codio project that you want to use for your Stack blueprint.
 Enter any part of your Project name and you will see them listed in a dropdown.

-Next, add a short name for your Stack and a longer description.
+- Name and Description: next, add a short name for your Stack and a longer description.
 You can also add a more detailed overview of your Stack by selecting the “add a long description” link.
-You can write this long description in Markdown and it can contain as much information about your Stack as you like.
+You can write this long description in Markdown.

-You can also add an image to make your Stacks listing more instantly recognizable.
+- Image: you can also add an image to make your Stack more instantly recognizable in the listing.
 This should be a square image, which will be reduced in size and will appear in a circle as shown below.

 - Tags: you can also add tags to your Stack.
 The tags should be component names ideally.
 There is an autocomplete function that will help you to use already defined tags to avoid tag duplication and ensure maximum efficiency when searching.

 See visibility settings for information on who can access or edit your stack.